Fees associated with Indian PCT national phase entry as well as other patent fees are available in the fee calculator.

 -by Public working for the purposes of reasonable trial only.

 Patents in India are valid for 20 years from the international date of filing.
 The official grant fee is not stipulated.
 Annual maintenance of an Indian patent in force for the first 3 years should be paid after completion of the patent registration procedure before the expiry of the 2nd year from the filing date.
 If the patent has been granted later than two years from the filing date, it is possible to pay the annuities in accumulated manner within three months of grant.
-It is also mandatory to file the Working Statement for all granted patents with the Indian Patent Office by September 30th each year providing information about the extent of the commercial working of the patent in the previous calendar year.
+The deadline for the payment of annuities can be extended by up to 6 months upon payment of the corresponding fees.
+It is also mandatory to file a Working Statement once every three years.
+The initial statement must be filed within six months from the end of the third financial year.
+Extensions of time or condoning delays in filing the working statement by three months are possible upon filing a corresponding request.

 It is currently not possible to obtain utility model protection in India.